The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Yarn Weight 0 — Lace

-Lace-weight yarn is the lightest and most delicate category.
-It’s ideal for elegant shawls, wraps, and heirloom lacework.
-Lace projects reward patience and careful stitch counting.
+Lace-weight yarn is delicate and airy—ideal for shawls, wraps, and heirloom lacework.

 Needle size